CTFd/CTFd/docs/deployment.rst

 Visit http://localhost:8000 where CTFd will be running.

-To access the internal gunicorn session inside Vagrant run:
+To access the internal gunicorn terminal session inside Vagrant run:

 ::